Be Careful What You Ask For!

-In the late 1970’s I was teaching the only adult Sunday school class at Kailua Community Church, a Christian & Missionary Alliance church in Kailua, Hawaii.
-After a few of years a number of friends encouraged me to write down some of my lessons.
+In the late 1970’s I was teaching adult classes at Kailua Community Church, a Christian & Missionary Alliance church in Kailua, Hawaii.
+After a few of years, a number of friends encouraged me to write down and distribute some of my lessons.
 This began a process of thinking through the possibility of writing.

 I recall sending the title and table of contents list to one Christian publisher and received a polite “no”.
 I really wasn’t disappointed.
 I had wanted to write a book and I did.
 Getting it published was way down my list of needs.
 So, I put the manuscript on my shelf where it still sits after 30 years.